Do you like the idea of hitting the open road in a camper but wonder if an RV is a bad investment?

 Meals and Entertainment – RV vs. Car/Plane Travel

-Eating while traveling is another expenditure you need to add to overall RV vs. car or plane travel costs.
+Eating while traveling is another expenditure you need to add to overall RV vs. car.

 In an RV, you can bring along and cook food and stop at grocery stores to restock as necessary, which is a massive saving over eating out for each meal.